 The North West Learning Partnership (NWLP) was formed as a bottom-up response from adult learning providers in the North West of Glasgow.
 Launched in June 2015, it aims to create clearer pathways and improved referrals for adult learners.
 The partnership provides networking and information sharing.
 During the first year, it hopes to create a clear picture of what’s on offer to learners in the North West.
 We are always open to new partners with an interest in adult learning in NW Glasgow.

-Minutes, shared resources and papers from the North West Learning Partnership can be found here:
+Minutes, shared resources and papers from the North West Learning Partnership can be found above in Event Materials.

 GCVS chair and provide support to the North West Learning Partnership, so contact Sallie or Karen for further details.

 The Oxford Dictionary defines dyslexia as: “A general term for disorders that involve difficulty in learning to read or interpret words, letters, and other symbols, but that do not affect general intelligence.”
 However, we feel that a more fitting definition would be one used by the British Dyslexia Association in 2014 – that dyslexia is a learning difference, a combination of strengths and weaknesses which affect the learning process in reading, spelling, writing and sometimes numeracy.
 If you are an adult with dyslexia, or a learning provider in Glasgow, you can get support with this through Glasgow’s Learning.
 See below for videos from the CLD team on Dyslexia Support available through GCVS, as well as their definition of dyslexia.
 Plus hear from Dyslexia Action, Glasgow Clyde College and City of Glasgow College!
 Organisations involved in Glasgow’s Learning include:

 Sallie Condy Community Learning and Development (CLD) Service Coordinator Tel: 0141 354 6508 Email: firstname.lastname@example.org